-If your insurance doesn’t cover your test or if you don’t have coverage in general, getting the best out-of-pocket price for an MRI isn’t always easy.
+If your insurance doesn’t cover your test or if you don’t have coverage in general, getting the best out-of-pocket price for an MRI isn’t always easy

 In general, medical imaging is not cheap.
 According to Forbes, an MRI scan can cost between $500 and $3,000.
 Most MRIs are typically covered by health insurance when deemed medically necessary but patients often have to meet their deductible before insurance kicks in (which means you might cover the cost of your test and at a higher insurance negotiated price).

 A study found that patients who know how much a medical procedure will cost will save money on healthcare overall—presumably because they choose the lower-priced practitioner.
 The National Bureau of Economic Research found: “Despite significant out-of-pocket cost exposure, patients often received care in high-priced locations when lower-priced options were available.
 Fewer than 1 percent of individuals used a price transparency tool to search for the price of their services in advance of care.”
 With Medmo, it’s even easier to compare prices.
-Instead of guessing the bill (and praying there isn’t a huge surprise), or spending time cross-checking centers with insurance and availability, patients can just tell us the price you can afford.
+Instead of guessing the bill (and praying there isn’t a huge surprise) or spending time cross-checking centers with insurance and availability, patients can just tell us the price they can afford.
 We will even tell you whether there are cheaper payment options outside of your insurance.